×

 Cyber Security 101: How to Outsmart Scammers & Stay Safe Online

-So, how do you protect yourself when you’re away from home, speaking a foreign language and aren’t always sure what’s official and who’s trustworthy?
-We’re here to help you answer those exact questions.
+So, how do you protect yourself when you’re away from home, speak a foreign language and aren’t always sure what’s official and who’s trustworthy?
+We’re here to help you answer those exact questions, with the help of handy tips for international students from Contact Points.
+Read on to learn more about the most common types of scams, the warning signs and our cyber security tips on how to protect yourself.

 Common types of online scams in Australia